HeitorAugustoLN/betterfox-nix/README.md

 ## Features

-- **Automatic Integration:** Seamlessly apply Betterfox settings to your Firefox and LibreWolf profiles using Nix.
+- **Automatic Integration:** Seamlessly apply Betterfox settings to your Firefox profiles using Nix.
 - **Version Control:** Choose the Betterfox version that suits your needs, including the latest main branch or specific releases.
 - **Cross-platform**: Works on any system supported by Nix and Home Manager.

 ## Getting started

-To begin using Betterfox-nix, add the module to your Nix configuration and enable it for your preferred browser(s).
+To begin using Betterfox-nix, add the module to your Nix configuration and enable it for your preferred browser.

 #### Example Configuration

-Below is an example of how to integrate Betterfox with both Firefox and LibreWolf using this module:
+Below is an example of how to integrate Betterfox with Firefox using this module:

 ```nix
 { inputs, ... }: